SNAP Benefits in Virginia: How to Apply and Qualify

 • Household Size 8: Gross Monthly Income Limit: $8,787, Maximum Benefit Amount: $1,756

-• For each additional person: Add $897 to the gross monthly income limit and $220 to the maximum benefit amount.
+• For each additional person: Add $897 to the income limit and $220 to the benefit amount.

-These amounts can change.
-For the most current information or details on special rules, such as for households with elderly or disabled members, please check the official Virginia DSS SNAP page.
+For future updates, like the Virginia SNAP benefits 2026, or for special rules for elderly or disabled households, please visit the official Virginia DSS SNAP page.

 Eligibility Criteria for SNAP in Virginia

-• Work Requirements: Most adults must register for work, and able-bodied adults without dependents have time limits unless they meet specific work or training requirements.
+• Work Requirements: Most adults must register for work, and able-bodied adults without dependents face time limits unless they work at least 20 hours per week or meet an exemption.

 Download Benny app to save on groceries